LLMs Enable Bag-of-Texts Representations for Short-Text Clustering: Related Work

-Contrastive learning is commonly used in unsupervised short text clustering \citep{zhang2021supporting,zhang2023clusterllm,liang2024synergizing}. \citet{zhang2023clusterllm} use LLMs to construct hard triplets to derive training pairs, which are then used to fine-tune a small embedder. \citet{liang2024synergizing} use LLMs to refine texts by generating descriptors, then using small language models for contrastive learning to align the embeddings of texts and their descriptors.
+With the advancement of LLM, recent work has begun to incorporate LLM feedback into the optimization process. \citet{zhang2023clusterllm} use LLMs to construct hard triplets to derive training pairs. \citet{liang2024actively} identify samples in ambiguous regions and use LLMs to reassign them to new clusters, which are then used as training data. \citet{zou2025glean} proposed a unified framework that actively learns from diverse and quality-enhanced LLM feedback, including instance-level, category description, and uncertain-instance alignment.
 However, these methods either rely on knowing the number of clusters, proprietary models, or fine-tuning.
-Our method does not have these requirements. \paragraph{Training-Free Methods for Unsupervised Short Text Clustering} Training-free approaches use a frozen pre-trained embedder: \citet{de2023idas} select prototypical utterances and then use an LLM to generate a set of descriptive utterance labels for these prototypes.
-The labels and texts are then encoded to form better representations. \citet{viswanathan-etal-2024-large} use LLMs to improve texts by generating key phrases for each text, which are then separately encoded into embeddings and concatenated for clustering. \citet{lin2025spill} use LLMs for selection rather than text enrichment.
+Our method does not have these requirements. \paragraph{LLM-Guided Training-Free Approaches for Short Text Clustering} Training-free approaches use a frozen pre-trained embedder and use LLMs in two ways.
+The first category is input text enrichment: \citet{de2023idas} select prototypical utterances and then use an LLM to generate a set of descriptive utterance labels for these prototypes. \citet{viswanathan-etal-2024-large} use LLMs for few-shot in-context learning to improve texts by generating key phrases for each text.
+The second category is embedding post-processing: \citet{lin2025spill} use LLMs for selection rather than text enrichment.
 They first encode all of the texts, and then use the LLM to select similar pairs for each text.
-Each text embedding is then obtained by average pooling the embeddings of the text and its similar pairs.
-These methods have in common that they refine original embeddings to improve clustering.
-In contrast, we construct a new vector using LLM feedback. \citet{feng2024llmedgerefine} use LLMs to refine edge points.
-However, the assumption of a known number of clusters can still be a core problem in real-world applications.
+Each text embedding is then obtained by average pooling its similar pairs.
+These methods have in common that they refine original embeddings.
+In contrast, we construct a new vector using LLM feedback.